henrikhaug1/FYS3150/Project4/README.md

 - include: contains the headerfile for the .cpp files located in src.

 ## Compiling and running the whole project
-- However it is strongly recommended to use provided text files located in txt_files for plotting instead of making your own by running main_parallel.cpp
+It is strongly recommended to use provided text files located in txt_files for plotting instead of making your own by running main_parallel.cpp

-- make
+    make
-- make run_all
+    make run_all
-- python3 src/plotting.py
+    python3 src/plotting.py

 ## Compiling and running the whole project (recommended)
-- make main
+    make main
-- ./main
+    ./main
-- python3 src/plotting.py
+    python3 src/plotting.py

 #### Note: parallel part
 There is no need to compile and run main_parallel.cpp, the data produced by doing this is computationaly heavy, and already provided in the folder txt_files.